mpromonet/webrtc-streamer/README.md

 	./webrtc-streamer -V
         	-v[v[v]]           : verbosity
         	-V                 : print version

          	-H [hostname:]port : HTTP server binding (default 0.0.0.0:8000)
+			-w webroot         : path to get files
+			-c sslkeycert      : path to private key and certificate for HTTPS -T nbthreads       : number of threads for HTTP server -A passwd          : password file for HTTP server access

-         	-S[stun_address]   : start embeded STUN server bind to address (default 0.0.0.0:3478) -s[stun_address]   : use an external STUN server (default stun.l.google.com:19302) -t[username:password@]turn_address : use an external TURN relay server (default disabled)

-        	-a[audio layer]    : spefify audio capture layer to use (default:3)
+         	-S[stun_address]   : start embeded STUN server bind to address (default 0.0.0.0:3478) -s[stun_address]   : use an external STUN server (default stun.l.google.com:19302) -t[username:password@]turn_address : use an external TURN relay server (default disabled) -a[audio layer]    : spefify audio capture layer to use (default:3)

-		-n name -u url     : register a name for an url [url]              : url to register in the source list
+			-n name -u videourl -U audiourl : register a name for a video url and an audio url [url]                           : url to register in the source list -C config.json                  : load urls from JSON config file

 Arguments of '-H' are forwarded to option [listening_ports](https://github.com/civetweb/civetweb/blob/master/docs/UserManual.md#listening_ports-8080) of civetweb, then it is possible to use the civetweb syntax like '-H8000,9000' or '-H8080r,8443s'.